 Deborah Shaw Laman - Vice President/Marketing Director

-Deborah is the social media administrator and manager of the company blog and website.
-She produces the company e-newsletters, hosts travel writers, handles media relations, advertising, copywriting, photography and special events.
-She served on the planning committee for the "Train Station" addition to the Casey Jones Museum.
-Active in the Tennessee tourism community, she serves on the Executive Board of the Tourism Association of Southwest Tennessee, the Board of the Tennessee Hospitality Association and served as the immediate past secretary on the Board of the Tennessee Association of Museums.
-She is on the Awards Committee of the Tennessee Association of Museums that annually honors achievements in members museums across the State.
-She is the Vice President of the West Tennessee Hospitality Association made up of hospitality professionals in our area.
-She also serves on the Steering Committee of the newly formed WestTAM, an organization made up of West Tennessee museums.
-Deborah writes a travel column for the cityNews, a local monthly publication, and is a contributing photographer.
+She served on the original planning committee for the 8,000 square foot "Train Station" addition to the Casey Jones Museum.
+Active in the Tennessee tourism community, she is on the Executive Board of the Tourism Association of Southwest Tennessee as Vice President, on the State Board of the Tennessee Hospitality Association and has served on the Board of the Tennessee Association of Museums.
+Deborah is the 2014 President of the West Tennessee Hospitality Association made up of hospitality professionals in our area.
+She is a founding member of WestTAM, an organization made up of West Tennessee museums.
 She volunteers for several charity organizations donating her time as a PR consultant.
 She is a member of the James Beard Foundation, the Southern Foodways Alliance and the West Tennessee Historical Society.
-See all of our company affiliations below.

-W. Brooks Shaw, grandson of founders Brooks & Anne Shaw, Son of Clark & Juanita Shaw - Dining Room Manager
+W. Brooks Shaw, grandson of founders Brooks & Anne Shaw, Son of Clark & Juanita Shaw - Restaurant General Manager

 Alison Tritt Lane- Sales & Catering Director

 Norwood Jones - President Emeritus - Retired after 38 years of service

 Lawrence Taylor - Former Executive Director of Casey Jones Home & Railroad Museum - Retired after 34 years of service